 Roast in the oven for 20-25 minutes or until the sprouts and bacon are crisp.

 2 pounds kale, washed and sliced

 4 tablespoons unsalted butter

 Blanch the kale in salted boiling water for 2 minutes.
 Drain, then return to a medium size pot or saute pan.
 Add the butter, cream, and nutmeg and cook over medium heat for approximately 5 minutes or until has reduced and thickened slightly.
 Season to taste and serve.

 6 large sweet potatoes

 12 oz Malta (can be purchased in the Latin aisle in most major grocery stores).
 Use cola or cream soda as a substitute.
-Look for brands that do not contain high fructose corn syrup, such as Boylan's.
+Look for brands made with real sugar as they cook down better).

 1 cup chicken or vegetable broth